telerik/reporting-docs/knowledge-base/connect-two-data-sources-single-table-telerik-reporting.md

 To achieve this, you can use a [SubReport]({%slug telerikreporting/designing-reports/report-structure/subreport%}) as a workaround since there is no built-in mechanism for combining data across different data sources in Telerik Reporting.
 Follow these steps:

 1. Create a subreport definition that will contain the logic to calculate the difference between the two totals.
 1. Reference the subreport in a SubReport item that is placed in the Table Header/Footer of the main report table that uses the first data source.
-Let the SubReport have the second source as a DataSource
+Let the SubReport item have the second source as a DataSource in the main report definition, or set the DataSource directly in the subreport definition.
 1. Pass the main report table total as a parameter to the SubReport ReportSource.
 1. In the subreport definition, use the passed parameter to calculate the difference with its total.